-The rubber outsole of the 5.0+ has mesmerizing qualities.
-It is soft and flexible but yet it is firm enough.
+The rubber outsole of the 5.0+ has numerous positive qualities.
+It is soft and flexible where it counts but firm enough to maintain stability.
 BRS 1000 was added to the heel area for increased durability.
-The sipings (grooves) are in total balance with the pronation of runners and feels natural.
-It is regarded as one of the top qualities of the shoe by runners.
+The sipings, or grooves, are aligned wonderfully with the pronation of runners, promoting a natural feel.
+The outsole is commonly regarded as one of the top qualities of this shoe by the majority of runners.
 There is minimal noise generated when running and the entirety showcases impressive flexibility, generally speaking.
 However, some runners may find the medial forefoot to be too flexible and unable to provide a solid enough platform.

-The midsole is characterized by the single density foam with an 8mm offset from heel to toe.
-Judging by previous models, Nike improved the multi-directional movement of the midsole.
-The edges of the midsole are now more rounded, eliminating the sharp edge corners.
-Transition gaps have also been improved.
+Nike Free 5.0+’s midsole is characterized by a single density foam construction with an 8mm offset from heel to toe.
+Judging from previous models, the manufacturers have improved the multi-directional movement of the midsole with their new design choices.
+The edges are now more rounded, eliminating excessive sharpness, and transition gaps have also been improved.
 This was accomplished by tweaking pressure points, accomplishing the purpose of providing smoother heel landings.
 This combination of old techniques and new ideas translates into a slightly firmer midsole that retains the benefits of previous models.

-The upper offers a great transition and balance with the midsole.
-This results into increased comfort and maybe the best feel of the Free series.
-Nike used a soft mesh for the upper with synthetic overlays together with the already popular asymmetrical lacing.
-The Flywire
+The upper portion of these shoes offers a terrific transition and balance in conjunction with the midsole.
+This helps to provide increased comfort and perhaps the highest degree of comfort among the Free series.
+Nike also used a soft mesh material for the upper with synthetic overlays together with the already popular asymmetrical lacing.
+The patented Flywire

-The overall comfort experienced while wearing the Nike Free 5.0+ makes it ideal for the casual wearer due to the Ortholite insole.
+The overall comfort experienced while wearing the Nike Free 5.0+ makes it ideal for the casual wearer, especially thanks to the Ortholite insole.
 For more serious-minded runners, however, this greater comfort can only mean a loss of control due to the roomier forefoot.
-When put in perspective, the level of comfort felt in these shoes is still massively improved over previous versions such as the 3.0 as the more traditional tongue helps relieve the pressure on the midfoot.
+When put in perspective, the level of comfort felt in these shoes is still massively improved over previous versions, such as the Nike Free 3.0, as the more traditional tongue helps to relieve excess pressure on the midfoot.
 Gone is the bootie-type tongue of prior models; all that remains is a comfy ride from start to finish.

 The overall protection of the 5.0+ is above average but far from perfect.
 Although the upper has the extra synthetic overlay it is highly unlikely these shoes will be taken to trail running